scando1993/thingsboard.github.io/docs/user-guide/scheduler.md

 ### Overview

-ThingsBoard allows you to schedule various types of events with flexible schedule configuration.
+Pacificsoft allows you to schedule various types of events with flexible schedule configuration.
-ThingsBoard Scheduler fires configured scheduler events according to their schedule.
+Pacificsoft Scheduler fires configured scheduler events according to their schedule.
 When scheduler event is fired the [Rule Engine Message](/docs/user-guide/rule-engine-2-0/overview/#rule-engine-message) is generated from the event configuration which has a similar structure with a Rule Engine Message.
 Generated message is then forwarded to [Rule Engine](/docs/user-guide/rule-engine-2-0/re-getting-started/) and processed starting from